Curriculum standards

 The trainee will:

-- demonstrate commitment to improving health of Māori and Aboriginal and Torres Strait Islander children
+- demonstrate commitment to improving the health of Māori and Aboriginal and Torres Strait Islander children

-- collaborate with families and communities to optimise child health outcomes
+- collaborate with families and communities to optimise child health and developmental outcomes

 - actively support management of patients within cultural and family context